 Special Investigations Department

 Forensic examiners in the Cyber Crimes Unit's state-of-the-art laboratory utilize the latest equipment to keep pace with ever-changing technology.
-The Special Investigations Department works cooperatively with federal, State and local law enforcement agencies at every stage of investigations, arrests and convictions.
+The Special Investigations Department, which is a member of the Arkansas Internet Crimes Against Children Task Force, works cooperatively with federal, State and local law enforcement agencies at every stage of investigations, arrests and convictions.